DancingPhoenix88/particles-training/README.md

 1. Create a new GameObject, parented to above hit effect
 2. Add component `Mesh Renderer` & `Mesh Filter` to use Quad mesh and material `BulletDecalStone`
-3. You may not see the bullet hole, becaue it's facing to the inner side of the wall -> rotate it 180 degrees
+3. You may not see the bullet hole, because it's facing to the inner side of the wall -> rotate it 180 degrees

 **Now we have Hit VFX with a bullet hole, and getting familiar with some other features:**